evans22j/AMT-CONFERENCE/README.md

 1. Clone the Repo or Download the Zip file and Extract by clicking here [GitHub Repo]{}
 2. mkdir the folder of your choice
-3. cd the folder of your choice
+3. cd the folder
 4. git clone

 ## Author